We awoke to an email from the Salsa rep. This was awesome

 -schizophrenic winds always managing to be a headwind.

 -washboard.
 Miles of washboard.
-About 150 miles of washboard to be exact.
+About 150 miles of washboard

 -Lots of turnoffs to get lost on.